tdda/tdda/tdda/man/tdda-examples.md

 Write out example code and data for all examples, by default, or for a particular module if specified.

-If no module is specified, examples for all three are written out.
+If no module is specified, examples for all four are written out.

 Examples are always created in subdirectories of the current directory `.`